-NB If you have a concern at any stage, then you should contact SWVG's Safeguarding Lead, Judith Evans (see contact details on the final slide).
+NB If you have a concern at any stage, then you should contact SWVG's Safeguarding Lead (see contact details on the final slide: position currently vacant, to be filled shortly).
 In an emergency, ring 999.

 Safeguarding: Keeping ourselves safe